 What began as an enquiry under The Freedom of Information Act has brought to light how each London borough regards its responsibility for the environment and there are glaring differences between them.
-Out of thirty-two London boroughs, Croydon, Waltham Forest, Tower Hamlets and Hounslow failed to reply to our request under The Freedom of Information Act within the timescale allowed.
-Those that have replied can be seen below.
+Out of thirty-two London boroughs, Waltham Forest has failed to reply to our request.
+Those who have replied can be seen below.

 Remember, these trees are supposed to be protected.
 If there is no listing or a record of the species, how can they be protected?

 The East London Garden Society has viewed the websites of the local authorities which have failed to replied.
 Tower Hamlets has an interactive map which is not usable and Waltham Forest states they protect clusters of trees.

 As can be seen from the replies, not all local authorities comply with the regulations.

 The Statutory Regulations relating to protected trees states that a Tree Preservation Order:

 Protected Trees are a matter or importance, not only for the provision of oxygen, but as a marker for how much our concern for the local environment is shown.
 If local authorities are not complying with current legislation, how much are they going to care about our the environment in general.